mickymacirl/CI-P4-ICSB/README.md

 * [X] User can register - Create user register.

-* [X] Test functionality - Test that users can register for the blog
+* [X] Test functionality - Test that users can register for the blog.

 Register Image